meher-mantravadi/hubot-custom-adaptor/README.md

-# integrations
+# Integrations
-This repository holds projects that stand as example integrations with various third party systems
+This project is a custom adaptor for hubot.
+This integration taches the way to integrate hubot client various third party development tools like Crucible, JIRA, and GitHub.